-- We choose upwards as positive. - Initial velocity (v i) at A - is velocity as object leaves the starting point in an upwards direction.
-It is positive. - The magnitude of the velocity decreases as the object rises. - The velocity is zero when the object reaches the highest point at B i.e. V_f (up) at B = 0 V_i (down) at B. - The magnitude of the velocity increases as the object falls downwards. - The magnitude of the initial velocity upwards at A is equal to magnitude of velocity down at the starting level, C. - \overrightarrow{V}i (up) at A = $-\overrightarrow{V}f$ (down at starting level) at C.
+- We choose upwards as positive. - is velocity as object leaves the starting point in an upwards direction.
+It is positive. - The magnitude of the velocity decreases as the object rises. - The velocity is zero when the object reaches the highest point at B i.e. v v i (up) at B = 0 = v i (down) at B. - The magnitude of the velocity increases as the object falls downwards. - The magnitude of the initial velocity upwards at A is equal to magnitude of velocity down at the starting level, C. - $\overrightarrow{V}i$ (up) at A = $-\overrightarrow{V}f$ (down at starting level) at C.